If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 She sighed.
 ‘Ron…’

 Loud.
-Harry eyed the elbows and hands brushing against him and hunched himself in.
+Harry eyed the elbows and hands brushing against him and hunched in on himself, drawing a deep breath in and closing his eyes.
 Is it me, or did they get louder over the summer?

 ‘Is everyone here?’
 Mrs Weasley bustled around, pausing before a bleary-eyed, dishevelled Ron.
 ‘Honestly, Ronald.’
 She straightened his collar and sighed.
 ‘Percy was ready before you and he’s not even interested in Quidditch.’